OAI/OpenAPI-Specification/proposals/004_Overlays.md

 - Enables updating a set of objects based on a pattern.
 This might be an effective way of apply common behaviour across many operations in an API.

 ### Challenges

 - Tooling will need a JMESPath implementation.
 - Large overlays may be slow to process.
 - Multiple complex pattern based overlays may cause overlapping updates causing confusing outcomes.

+## Alternatives considered

+JMESPath was chosen over JSONPath due to the fact that JMESPath has a [specification](http://jmespath.org/specification.html) and a set of test cases.
+This will help to ensure compatibility between implementations.

+## Backwards compatibility

+Overlays will be described in a new specification that can be used alongside an OpenAPI Description, therefore there will be no compatibility issues for the initial release.
+Overlay documents can be used against OpenAPI v2 and v3 descriptions.

+## Scenarios Considered

+- Multi-language support.
+An Overlay document for each language is used to target a specific OpenAPI description.
+The Overlay document will likely use a duplicate structure to the original OpenAPI description and replace all `description` properties.
+- Applying API wide standards.
+An Overlay document contains update objects that describe standard headers, parameters, responses.
+These documents would use JMESPath queries to target the appropriate objects in the OpenAPI description.
+Tooling could be used to target the OpenAPI description rather than using extends.
+- Add tool specific OpenAPI metadata.
+Overlay adds additional metadata such as SLA information, client codegen hints or middleware policies.
+Using Overlays to manage this data separately is valuable when there is a different audience for the data and/or there the information has different sensitivity levels.